Table of Contents[Hide][Show]

 In the mood for Mexican food?
 This hot spot has the tacos, burritos and fajitas you’ve been craving without having to visit Mexico.
 Casa Guadalajara is located in the Bazaar Del Mundo section of Old Town.
 This festive spot has fun shopping, all with a Mexican flair.
-The restaurant is bright and colorful, with both indoor or courtyard dining.
+The restaurant is bright and colorful, with both indoor and courtyard dining.
 Kids enjoy the live mariachi music.
-Platters are large, so consider sharing but save room for dessert because the deep fried ice cream and sopapillas are worth the calories.
+Platters are large, so consider sharing but save room for dessert because the deep-fried ice cream and sopapillas are worth the calories.

 Whaley House Museum

 To return to the hotel, walk southwest on Taylor St. toward Juan St. Turn left onto Juan St. Turn right onto Harney St. (approximately 7 minutes).

 To reach the Whaley House, continue walking toward Calhoun St. Turn left onto San Diego Ave. (one minute more).

 While you can certainly tour the Whaley House during the day, the late night ghost hunting tours are the hot ticket.
 The Whaley House has been called the “Most Haunted House in America.”
 During the 90-minute tour you’ll hear history behind the legendary spirits that haunt the house.
 Attendance for the ghost hunting tours is limited to just 20 guests (ages 6+ only).
 Tickets are sold on a walk up, first-come first-served basis so if this is a must-do, make a stop here earlier in the day to get your tickets.